-The UCLA Anderson chapter of Net Impact (NI) is a group of students who want to put their business skills to use in a positive way, whether by incorporating environmental management practices into a large corporation, brining microfinance to developing countries, working for a small non-profit, or launching into the world of social entrepreneurship.
+The UCLA Anderson chapter of Net Impact (NI) is a group of students who want to put their business skills to use in a positive way, whether by incorporating environmental management practices into a large corporation, bringing microfinance to developing countries, working for a small nonprofit or launching into the world of social entrepreneurship.
 UCLA Anderson Net Impact is the UCLA chapter of the national Net Impact organization, whose mission is to build a network of leaders committed to using the power of business to make a positive net social, environmental and economic impact.
 UCLA Anderson Net Impact offers a speakers series, internship opportunities, conferences and social events.
 To meet the needs of our diverse membership, UCLA Anderson Net Impact often partners with industry-specific clubs and other UCLA graduate schools, including public policy, urban planning and public health.

 - Board Fellows

 - This program pairs select teams of Net Impact members with local nonprofits.
 Over the course of a six-month engagement, teams participate as non-voting board members and learn about nonprofit management while completing a strategic consulting project that puts their MBA skills to use for the organization.